 - STARTTLS cannot be enforced.
 It will be used automatically if the mail server supports it.
 The encryption type should be set to 'None/STARTTLS' in this case. - Self signed certificates now need to be explicitly enabled, see this guide for an example on how to configure this. - NTLM authentication for Microsoft Exchange is not supported by the new mailer library.
 Try using basic authentication instead.

-See for more information: Configuring an SMTP server.
+See for more information: Mail Providers.